Entire document (56KB PDF)

 17. Change of ownership

-17.1 In the event of a metered premises changing ownership the Council requires the outgoing owner/tenant to advice details of the new owner or tenant as being the customer at that premises.
-The outgoing customer shall give the Council 48 hours' notice to arrange a final reading.
+17.1 In the event of a premises changing ownership or tenant the Council requires the outgoing owner/tenant to advice details of the new owner or tenant as being the customer at that premises.
+Where a premise is metered the outgoing customer shall give the Council 48 hours' notice to arrange a final reading.

 18.1 The customer must make an application to Council for termination of water supply on the prescribed form, including all the information required by the Council and pay any prescribed fee.